angelhof/dapr-quickstarts/tutorials/tree-app/python/instructions.md

 dapr run --app-id frontend --app-port 5002 --dapr-http-port 3502 bash run_frontend.sh
 ```

-And then send requests with the followins:
+And then send requests with the following:

 ```sh
 # Frontend